geotools/geotools/docs/user/tutorial/affinetransform.rst

 ==========

-I hope this tutorial helps to demystify affine transforms, once you are used to working with them you will never return to doing coordiante calcualtions "by hand".
+I hope this tutorial helps to demystify affine transforms, once you are used to working with them you will never return to doing coordinate calculations "by hand".

 Take a look at the Java API of the java.awt.geom.AffineTransform class to see further possibilities. (rotate, shear,...)